Bruno de Almeida: Career

 In 2012, he directed Operation Autumn, a political thriller about the 1965 killing of General Humberto Delgado by the Portuguese fascist police.
-With an ensemble cast that includes John Ventimiglia, Ana Padrão, Marcello Urgeghe, Nuno Lopes, among others, it went on to win several awards including the SPA best actor award for Carlos Santos.
+With an ensemble cast that includes John Ventimiglia, Ana Padrão, Marcello Urgeghe, Nuno Lopes, among others, it went on to win several awards, including the SPA best actor award for Carlos Santos.
 The film was produced by Paulo Branco.
-It was released in theaters, broadcast on television, release on DVD an shown in film festivals worldwide.
+It was released in theatres, broadcast on television, released on DVD, and shown in film festivals worldwide.

 Bruno de Almeida was invited by Guimarães 2012, European Capital of Culture, to make a 30-minute film.
-The result was the Lecture starring John Frey and Ana Padrão which was shown in Film Festivals, broadcast on television and release on DVD.
+The result was the Lecture starring John Frey and Ana Padrão, which was shown in Film Festivals, broadcast on television and released on DVD.

-Bruno de Almeida ninth feature Fado Camané, is a documentary about acclaimed fado singer Camané.
-It premiered at the DocLisboa Festival on and went to a successful theatrical release in October 2014.
-It has played in film festivals worldwide and is considered one of best fado documentaries to date.
+Bruno de Almeida's ninth feature Fado Camané, is a documentary about acclaimed fado singer Camané.
+It premiered at the DocLisboa Festival and went to a successful theatrical release in October 2014.
+It has played in film festivals worldwide and is considered one of the best fado documentaries to date.

 In 2016, Bruno de Almeida directed Cabaret Maxime the story about a cabaret owner trying to keep his club from being taken over by the powers that be.
-Written by Bruno de Almeida and John Frey, the film stars Michael Imperioli, Ana Padrão, John Ventimiglia, David Proval, Nick Sandow, Mike Starr and Manuel João Vieira among others.
+Written by Bruno de Almeida and John Frey, the film stars Michael Imperioli, Ana Padrão, John Ventimiglia, David Proval, Nick Sandow, Mike Starr and Manuel João Vieira, among others.
 Cabaret Maxime was produced by Bruno de Almeida, Michael Imperioli and Jason Kliot.
-The film was release theatrically in Portugal in 2018 and in the US in 2020 and won several awards including Best Feature Film and Best Actress (Ana Padrão) at SPA Authors Awards 2019.
-It is available on all digital platforms and DVD.
+The film was released theatrically in Portugal in 2018 and in the US in 2020 and won several awards, including Best Feature Film and Best Actress (Ana Padrão) at SPA Authors Awards 2019.
+It is available on all digital platforms and on DVD.

-Bruno de Almeida's first album Cinema Imaginado (Volume1) comes out March 25, 2022, on all digital platforms and CD.
+Bruno de Almeida's first album Cinema Imaginado (Volume1) came out on 25 March 2022, on all digital platforms and CD.
 Featuring extraordinary musicians like Graham Haynes on Cornet, Ricardo Toscano on Alto Sax, Mário Franco on bass and Frank London on trumpet, the album is a hybrid of acid jazz, spoken word, fusion, world music and alternative urban fusion.
 It is produced and distributed by BAMusic, Bruno's new record label.
-Bruno returns to music with a sonic and lyrical universe that recalls his best independent film work where comedy and drama organically mix with decaying urban landscapes and off-beat characters.
+Bruno returns to music with a sonic and lyrical universe that recalls his best independent film work, where comedy and drama organically mix with decaying urban landscapes and offbeat characters.

-Bruno's new album Cinema Imaginado (Volume 2) was released on January 27, 2023, and once again features and eclectic group of world-class musicians such as Graham Haynes on cornet, Ricardo Toscano on sax and Mário Franco on bass.
+Bruno's new album Cinema Imaginado (Volume 2) was released on 27 January 2023, and once again features an eclectic group of world-class musicians such as Graham Haynes on cornet, Ricardo Toscano on sax and Mário Franco on bass.
 Continuing in the style of Volume 1, this album is a hybrid of acid jazz, fusion, fado, electronics and spoken word.
+Volume 3 of the project came out in 2024.